API Security Audit

 To improve the quality and security of your API, and to increase your audit score, you must fix reported issues and re-run Security Audit.
 For more details on fixing the issues, see Security Editor and extensions for third-party editors.

 You can also integrate Security Audit with your CI/CD pipeline so that any changes to APIs in your project are automatically audited for security.
-For more details, see CI/CD integrations.
+For more details, see CI/CD integration.

-You can also see how the audit score of the API has evolved over time in the Security Audit trends chart on the API summary page:
+You can see how the audit score of the API has evolved over time in the Security Audit trends chart on the API summary page:

 Multiple security risks in a single security requirement